OKaluza/fractured/docs/docs.rst

 - *Right-click and drag* scroll fractal (if larger than display window)
 - *Shift + scroll* Rotate in 10 degree increments
 - *Alt + scroll* Rotate in 1 degree increments
+- *Shift + mouse move* Display a julia set preview as you move the mouse around a Mandelbrot set

 Coordinates
 -----------